JimLiang610/CSE110_LAB_1/index.md

 - Basketball
 - Valorant

-Here is a list of what my morning routine looks like:
+Here is a task list of what my morning routine looks like:
 - [] Wake up around 9am.
 - [] Drink a cup of water.
 - [] Make breakfast.
 - [] Get ready for the day.
 - [] Morning stretch routine.

 ## Final Remarks
 This user page was made with help from [Github Docs](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#quoting-code).